 First things first, you need to check your credit score.
 Your credit score is basically a number that represents your credit history.
 Credit scores are important because they will determine the loan types you can get, the terms and interest rates, as well as your insurance premiums and even employment opportunities.

-Your credit score considers your payment history, how much you owe and how much credit you have available, the length of your credit history, the types of credit used, and whether you have any new or recent credit inquiries or accounts.
+Your credit score considers your payment history, how much you owe and how much credit you have available, the length of your credit history, the types of credit used like credit cards or loans, and whether you have any new or recent credit inquiries or accounts.

 Borrowers with lower credit scores are considered riskier for a lender, so they tend to charge higher interest rates and have more strict loan terms and requirements.